manuel-192/m-m/PKGBUILDs/pahis/README.md

-# ph
+# pahis
 Show pacman history.

 ## Usage:
 Run command
 <pre>
-ph
+pahis
 </pre>
 about how to use it.

 Examples:
 <pre>
-ph up firefox
+pahis up firefox
-ph in
+pahis in
 </pre>